 “Are you here with me?”

-Count backwards until you’re safe again. ■
+Count backward until you’re safe again. ■